System Call & Protection

 }

 Specifically, code running in the user mode cannot access any memory region by default.
-After you finish the code in mmu_init
+After you finish the code above, code running in the user mode will be able to access one and only one memory region, [0x80400000, 0x80800000)

 Switch privilege modes